Component: REST data sources

 Response

-The component will respond differently for different cases.
-Here is the table that describes all status codes that are used explicitly by the component.
+The component responds differently in different cases.
+The table below describes all status codes that are used explicitly by the component.

 Installation